 CWB Advance Payments

 If you are eligible, you may apply for advance payments of the CWB.
-The advance payments equal up to 50 percent of your expected CWB in the year; this also includes any disability supplement you receive.
+Advance payments equal up to 50 percent of your expected CWB for the year; this also includes any disability supplement you receive.
 Any CWB amount you qualify for, but did not receive in advance, is paid to you when your tax return is assessed by the Canada Revenue Agency.

 To start receiving advance payments, you must apply every single year between Jan.
 1 and Sept.
 1. Complete Form RC201, Canada Workers Benefit Advance Payments Application, to indicate you want to receive your payment in advance.